 Loop Electrosurgical Excision Procedure (LEEP)

 Loop electrosurgical excision procedure (LEEP) is used to treat abnormal cells found on the surface of the cervix.
-During the procedure, the abnormal cells are removed to prevent development of cervical cancer.
+During the procedure, the abnormal cells are removed to prevent the development of cervical cancer.